MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/ecwid/_index.md

     - /ecommerce-platforms/ecwid/
 ---

-This technical manual is for installing and configuring our free app for integrating MultiSafepay payment solutions into your Ecwid store.
+This technical manual is for installing and configuring our free app for integrating MultiSafepay payment solutions into your Ecwid webshop.

 {{< details title="Requirements" >}}
 &nbsp;